Ado Bayero: Lineage

 Ado Bayero was born on 25 July 1930 into the royal family of the Fulani Sullubawa clan that has ruled over the Emirate of Kano since 1819.
-His father was Abdullahi Bayero and mother Hajiya Hasiya.
+His father was Abdullahi Bayero and his mother was Hajiya Hasiya.
 He was the eleventh child of his father and the second of his mother.
 At the age of seven, he was sent to live with Maikano Zagi.
 His father reigned for 27 years.
 Muhammadu Sanusi I who was Ado Bayero's half brother ruled after their father from 1953 to 1963.
 Following his dethronement in 1963, Muhammadu Inuwa ascended the throne for three months.

 Early life and education

-He started his education in Kano studying Islam, after which he attended Kano Middle School (Rumfa College, Kano).
-He graduated from the School of Arabic Studies in 1947.
+Bayero started his education in Kano studying Islam, after which he attended Kano Middle School (now Rumfa College, Kano).
+He spent around three years at the Kano School for Arabic Studies but did not complete the course.
 He then worked as a bank clerk for the Bank of British West Africa until 1949, when he joined the Kano Native Authority.
 He attended Zaria Clerical College in 1952.

-In 1954, he won a seat to the Northern regional House of Assembly.
+In 1956, he contested and won the regional election in Kano city as a member of the Northern People's Congress (NPC).
+However, he only spent about a year as a member of the Northern House of Assembly as he was pressured to resign his position, partly due to his 'modern views'.

-He was head of the Kano Native Authority police division from 1957 until 1962, during which he tried to minimize the practice of briefly detaining individuals and political opponents on the orders of powerful individuals in Kano.
-He then became the Nigerian Ambassador to Senegal, during this time he enrolled in a French language class.
+Shortly after his resignation, he was appointed chief of the Kano Native Authority Police.
+During which he tried to minimize the practice of briefly detaining individuals and political opponents on the orders of powerful individuals in Kano.
+In late 1962, he was appointed Nigeria's Ambassador to Senegal, a position he held until his appointment as emir.

 Reign

 Accession

-After the death of Emir Muhammadu Inuwa who ruled for three months only, Ado Bayero was crowned the Emir of Kano on October 22, 1963, becoming the 13th Fulani Emir of Kano and the 56th ruler of Kano.
+After the death of Emir Muhammadu Inuwa who ruled for only three months, Ado Bayero was crowned the Emir of Kano on October 22, 1963, becoming the 13th Fulani Emir of Kano and the 56th ruler of Kano.